getgrav/grav-learn/pages/01.basics/05.grav-configuration/docs.md

 Alternatively, you can put all the options into one file and use YAML structures to specify the hierarchy for your configuration options.
 This namespacing is built from a combination of the **path + filename + option name**.

 For example: An option such as `author: Frank Smith` in file `plugins/myplugin.yaml` could be accessible via: `plugins.myplugin.author`.
-However, you could also have a `plugins.yaml` file and in that file have a option name called `myplugin: author: Frank Smith` and it would still be reachable by the same `plugins.myplugin.author` namespace.
+However, you could also have a `plugins.yaml` file and in that file have an option name called `myplugin: author: Frank Smith` and it would still be reachable by the same `plugins.myplugin.author` namespace.

 Some example configuration files could be structured: